JohanLee2000/YoutubeDownloader/README.md

 - Download YouTube videos and playlists
 - Convert downloaded videos to MP3 format

-## Requirements
+## Releases
 Download from the Releases page for the executable file!
 No other step is necessary.

-Otherwise if you want to get the source code and run on your local machine:
+**Otherwise if you want to get the source code and run on your local machine, continue to follow the steps below:**

+## Requirements
 - Python 3.x
 - ffmpeg installed and in PATH environment variable (or specify path in download_video_as_mp3: 'ffmpeg_location')